baandab/fan-percent-button-7row/README.md

-# Fan Percent Button Row
+# Fan Percent Button 7 Row
-Provides a means to program 2 or 3 preset speed percentage settings for fans selectable from a Lovelace button row.
+Provides a means to program six preset speed percentage settings for fans selectable from a Lovelace button row.

 ## NOTE: You must be on Home Assistant V2021.3.X or higher to use this plug-in.
 However, if your fan integration hasn't been updated to the new control method (if it doesn't actually use percentages for speeds but still uses a speed list) then you need to use the fan-control-entity-row.